Visiting Rome on a budget is easy, if you know the secrets!

 It should come as no surprise that accommodation rates drop in low season.
 Same is true for flights.

-Spring is already the start of high season, but in particular watch for these dates:
+Spring is already the start of high season, but if you want to visit Rome on a budget and avoid high airfares and hotel prices, in particular watch for these dates:

 At the top of every page, you can see a menu that shows my pages of what to expect in Rome, month by month.
 Check there too!

-Some of the items on this page are just about helping you not over-pay for things that should cost less or even be free.
+Some of the suggestions on this page are just about helping you not over-pay for things that should cost less or even be free.

 quite affordable, even now that there is a whole new craft-beer craze

-In many countries, if you get a coffee at coffee house like Starbucks, and sit down all day and work at your laptop, or just read the paper, you pay exactly the same as if you get your purchase to go, and leave.
+In many countries, if you get a coffee at a coffee house, and sit down all day and work at your laptop, or just read the paper, you pay exactly the same as if you get your purchase to go, and leave.